Flight-Free-UK/flight_free_uk_website/source/posts_travel/where-do-the-flight-free-uk-team-go-on-holiday.html.markdown

 "I also had the fortune of being able to go out on a small boat a couple of times and saw a huge pod of dolphins.
 I’ve been going to the same place for 20 years and never seen them before so that was very cool.”

-> “It was very refreshing to come back from a holiday completely relaxed with none of the travel stress you would get with flying.”
+> It was very refreshing to come back from a holiday completely relaxed with none of the travel stress you would get with flying.

 Bertie and the family also visited Porthleven, a port town considered by some to be the next ‘food hotspot’.

 “It’s an area I know really well and our holiday is always a very special week, but this year it was extra perfect.
 It was very refreshing to come back from a holiday completely relaxed with none of the travel stress you would get with flying.”

-## Sunita: a weekend on the south coast
+### Sunita: a weekend on the south coast

 ![Sunita, a young woman of Mauritian heritage, stands at the top of the chalk sea cliff at Beachy Head.](/images/uploads/sunita_beachy-head.jpeg "Sunita at Beachy Head, the highest chalk cliffs in the UK")